William758/ZetTweaks/README.md

 - Start the first 5 stages with enough money to open a chest.

+- BloodShrines give a minimum of 2 chests worth of money per 100% health taken.

 - CombatDirector gains 10% more credits for first 5 stages.

 - Decaying boost to money earned from kills while Multitudes is enabled.